zenware/curseslibtcod/norbak/README.md

 # The Fires of Norbak

-version: 0.3
+version: 0.31

 Changelog:
-v0.3 (current):
+v0.31 (current):
+ - Added typetext skipping; for text that appears one character at a time, you can press space to display the full text instantly. v0.3:
- - added shop & currency
+ - Added shop & currency
 v0.2:
- - added weapons & armor.
+ - Added weapons & armor.
- - fixed the runaway feature, so now when you unsuccessfully run away, you take the turn's damage as normal.
+ - Fixed the runaway feature, so now when you unsuccessfully run away, you take the turn's damage as normal.

 imports: curses (windows-curses on Windows), random, time, playsound